khuynhtroc/tkdc.vn/_posts/cats/2020-10-19-how-to-recognize-signs-of-an-allergy-to-cats.md

 ---
 layout: post
-title: "How to recognize signs of an allergy to cats"
+title: "How to recognize signs of an allergy to cats?"
 summary: Allergic reactions to cats and other pets vary in severity from child to child.
 If you have a cat, are planning to adopt a cat, or visit someone who has a cat, you first need to determine if your child is allergic to cats.
 Identifying the symptoms of a child's allergy can be a little difficult, but monitoring a child's reaction to a pet is an important step in protecting the health of the whole family.
 author: phamhuong
 categories: [ Cats ]